 That said, having this conversation alone isn’t necessary.
 Enlisting expert assistance helps you handle these discussions.
-For example, with middle school teens, early intervention makes a huge difference.
+For example, with middle school teens, early intervention makes a significant difference.
 With the support of an addiction therapist, you and your teen can productively express yourselves.

 However, if your child is a young adult, participation in age-appropriate addiction treatment programs works as well.
 Examples include:

-What Happens if I do Nothing?
+What Happens if I Do Nothing?

 Substance abuse isn’t a phase.
 The disease model of addiction explains that drug abuse is a brain disorder.
 As a chronic progressive disease that gradually gets worse, doing nothing is the worst method for handling it.
 This may lead to many physical and psychological consequences.

 Furthermore, because addiction is a disease, there’s no guarantee your teen or young adult will outgrow it.
 The only way to handle the condition is with age-appropriate treatment.
 The earlier you catch it, the better the prognosis.
-When you let alcohol abuse turn into alcoholism, it’s much harder to treat.
+When you let alcohol abuse turn into alcoholism, it’s much more difficult to treat.